Secure Context Evidence Contract

 - DPA, ZDR, retention, and signature state enforcement;

-- acquirer-ready redacted evidence packets.
+- reviewer-ready redacted evidence packets.

 That is a credible bridge from open knowledge to a production secure context layer that an AI platform, frontier lab, security vendor, or regulated enterprise could buy.